JackCheeseBurger/CSC365-Final-Project/README.md

 A full-stack React SPA web application for organizing and running chess tournaments using Lichess player data.
-Supports **Single Elimination**, **Double Elimination**, and **Swiss** formats with live bracket visualisation, drag-and-drop seeding, and shareable tournament links.
+Supports **Single Elimination**, **Double Elimination**, and **Swiss** formats with live bracket visualisation, seeding, and shareable tournament links.

-> **CSC 365 Final Project** — built with React 19, Express 4, and the Lichess public API.
+> **CSC 365 Final Project**  built with React 19, Express 4, and the Lichess public API.
 > **By Maddax Klingensmith and Jack Lawson**

 ## Contents